 Replacement of Harvard ID

-Replacements may be ordered at the ID Office on the first floor of the Kresge Building at HSPH.
+Replacements may be ordered at the ID Office on the first floor of the Kresge Building at the Harvard Chan School.
 Each time a replacement ID is issued, the last digit of the ID increases by one.
 The replacement fee is $25.00 for each card lost (all fees are charged to the student’s term bill).

 Rights of the University to Capture and Use Digital Images